ekeilty17/ekeilty17.github.io/_posts/2022-04-21-the-pell-equation.md

 \end{align}
 $$

-We can see that in this case multiplication is actually also commutative
+We can see that in this case, multiplication is actually also commutative

 $$ (a, b) \cdot (c, d) = (ac + Dbd, \ ad + bc) = (ca + Ddb, \ cb + da) = (c, d) \cdot (a, b)$$